TurtleCode84/tracktask/README.md

 <hr>

 ## What is TrackTask?
-TrackTask is a shareable task management platform.
+TrackTask is a collaborative task management platform.
 Users can create tasks with names, descriptions, due dates, etc. and keep track of their completion & priority.
 Additionally, tasks can be grouped in collections, which can be shared with other users and modified by them if they have the right permissions.
 [Learn more](https://tracktask.eu.org/about)

 ## Where is it?